Mt. Juliet passes transportation plan, guides growth to 2040

 These projections of the future compare the city’s 2010 base-year highway system to the expected needs of 2040, and they conform to the Nashville Area MPO’s travel demand model, which was part of their 2040 Regional Transportation Plan and has obviously been tested already by proportionately comparable growth in recent years.

 The difference in Mt.
-Juliet’s goal, however, is that its plan, adopted late in February, aims to sustain its small-town vibe while increasing connectivity with Lebanon and Nashville by expanding existing roadway infrastructure.
+Juliet’s goal, however, is that its plan aims to sustain its small-town vibe while increasing connectivity with Lebanon and Nashville by expanding existing roadway infrastructure.
 This also includes the development of smarter street signals and increasing the number of options drivers have regarding how to reach their destinations in or around Mt.
 Juliet.

 Preliminary studies for the new plan rated Mt.
 Juliet’s connectivity with Lebanon and Nashville as occupying a “relatively low level,” recommending improvements.
 In particular, the focus for those improvements start with Mt.
 Juliet Road and fan out from there to address its interactions with other key roadways like Division Street, Lebanon Road, Old Lebanon Dirt Road and of course I-40.